Christian Kalvenes: Burnley

 Burnley snapped up Kalvenes on a Bosman transfer in June 2008.
 His move to Burnley came as a surprise as it was believed that he would be heading back home to Norway, as stated by the player when he left Dundee United at the end of the 2007–2008 season.
 The 31-year-old Norwegian left full back, pronounced 'Kal-Ven-Es', signed a two-year deal with the Clarets after his contract with the Scottish club expired.
 He was to play an important role in the Clarets promotion winning campaign, making twenty-one league appearances with his only goal of the season proving to be a vital one.
 It came in March at Bloomfield Road on a cold, wet Tuesday evening when his late strike secured an important 1–0 victory over Lancashire rivals Blackpool.
 The marauding left backs' goal against Blackpool proved to be a pivotal moment in the play-off surge by the Lancashire outfit.

 He played an important part in helping Burnley gain promotion from the Championship to the English Premier League via the play-offs.
 On his Premiership debut in August 2009, he became the first Premiership player from the city of Bergen.
 On 8 April 2010, Kalvenes had his contract terminated by mutual consent.

 Brann

 On 14 June 2010 Kalvenes signed for Brann for the third time of his career.
-He retired after the 2012-season.
+He retired after the 2012 season.

 Outside football

-Christian Kalvenes is noted for being one of the few footballers in the Norwegian Tippeliga to have held a second profession outside football.
-He is currently working as a marketing manager for Chess Communications, a virtual network operator.
-Prior to this, he was also acknowledged for his interest in academics and education.
-He holds a Master of Business Administration degree.
+Christian Kalvenes holds a Master of Business Administration degree.
 During his spell at Burnley and Dundee United, he often preached about the importance of pursuing an academic career to High School and College students.
 Since retiring from football in 2012, he has been an active member in the campaign against bullying for Norwegian schools.
+He was appointed managing director of SK Brann in April 2022.